djvill/APLS/doc/layer-reference/layer-field-guide.md

 permalink: /doc/layer-field-guide
 parent: Detailed field guides
 nav_order: 10
-last_modified_date: 2025-03-11T10:37:59-04:00
+last_modified_date: 2025-03-11T11:04:28-04:00
 ---

 # Field guide: {{ page.title }}
 {:.no_toc}

-This page contains detailed descriptions of transcript <span class="keyterm">layers</span>.
+This page contains detailed descriptions of annotation <span class="keyterm">layers</span>.
 For more information about how layers work, and what the columns in the following tables mean, read the [layer typology]({{ '/doc/layer-typology' | relative_url }}).

 {% include page_toc.html collapsible=true %}